-- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current or future product candidates; - the number and scope of clinical trials required for regulatory approval of our current or future product candidates; - the costs, timing, and outcome of regulatory review of our current or future product candidates; - the cost associated with building our manufacturing capabilities, as well as costs associated with the manufacturing of clinical and commercial supplies of our current and future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the expenses required to attract, hire, and retain skilled personnel:

-- the costs of operating as a public company; - our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payors; - potential interruptions or delays resulting from factors related to the ongoing COVID-19 pandemic; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products, and technologies.
+- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current or future product candidates; - the number and scope of clinical trials required for regulatory approval of our current or future product candidates; - the costs, timing, and outcome of regulatory review of our current or future product candidates; - the cost, timing, and scope of building our manufacturing capabilities, as well as costs associated with the manufacturing of clinical and commercial supplies of our current and future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the expenses required to attract, hire, and retain skilled personnel; - the impact of global supply chain issues and rising rates of inflation on the costs of laboratory consumables, supplies, and equipment required for our ongoing operations; - the costs of operating as a public company; - our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party, including government, payors; - potential interruptions or delays resulting from global geo-political, economic, and other factors beyond our control; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products, and technologies.

-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations from the proceeds of equity or debt financings or capital obtained in connection with strategic collaborations or licensing or other arrangements.
+Until such time, if ever, as we can generate significant revenue from product sales, we expect to finance our operations with our existing cash, cash equivalents, and marketable securities, proceeds from any future equity or debt financings, and upfront, milestone, and royalty payments received under any future licenses, collaborations, or other arrangements.
 In the event that additional financing is required, we may not be able to raise it on terms that are acceptable to us or at all.
-If we raise additional funds through the issuance of equity or convertible debt securities, it may result in dilution to our existing stockholders.
-Debt financing, if available, may result in increased fixed payment obligations, and the existence of securities with rights that may be senior to those of our common stock.
-If we incur debt, we could become subject to covenants that would restrict our operations.
-If we raise funds through strategic collaborations or licensing or other arrangements, we may relinquish significant rights or grant licenses on terms that are not favorable to us.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic or otherwise.
+If we raise additional funds through the issuance of equity or convertible debt securities, existing stockholders' ownership interests will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our stockholders.
+Debt financing, if available, may result in increased fixed payment obligations, and the existence of securities with rights that may be senior to those of our common stock, and involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, declaring dividends, or acquiring, selling, or licensing intellectual property rights or assets, which could adversely impact our ability to conduct our business.
+If we raise funds through strategic collaborations or licensing or other arrangements, we may have to relinquish significant rights or grant licenses on terms that are not favorable to us.
+Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from various factors beyond our control.

 If we are unable to raise additional capital when desired, our business, results of operations, and financial condition would be adversely affected.